isomerpages/mol-services/_government-services/03-buy-hdb/00a-overview(accordion).md

   - title: Submit Resale Application
     content: |
       You and the seller (or the salesperson) can proceed to [submit the resale application](https://www.hdb.gov.sg/cs/infoweb/residential/buying-a-flat/resale/procedures/resale-application){:target="_blank"} after you have exercised the Option to Purchase (OTP).
-  - title: Acknowledge resale documents
-    content: |
-      You will be invited to <a href="https://www.hdb.gov.sg/cs/infoweb/residential/selling-a-flat/procedures/resale-application/after-submitting-a-resale-application-)" target="_blank">endorse resale documents and pay the resale fees online</a> before HDB approves the transaction.

       *Note that either you or the seller can be the first to submit, but the other party must submit their portion within 7 calendar days.*
-  - title: Get HDB approval on application
+  - title: Acknowledge Resale Documents
     content: |
+      You will be invited by HDB to <a href="https://www.hdb.gov.sg/cs/infoweb/residential/selling-a-flat/procedures/resale-application/after-submitting-a-resale-application-)" target="_blank">endorse resale documents and pay the resale fees online</a> before approving the transaction.
+  - title: Check Resale Application Status
+    content: |
+      It could take about 8 weeks from HDB's acknowledgement of the resale application to the final step of completing the resale transaction.

-      Check your <a href="https://services2.hdb.gov.sg/webapp/BB31AWDashboardWeb/BB31PLogin.jsp" target="_blank">resale application status</a> or get notified via SMS once HDB updates on the status via HDB resale portal.
+      Check your <a href="https://services2.hdb.gov.sg/webapp/BB31AWDashboardWeb/BB31PLogin.jsp" target="_blank">resale application status</a> or get notified via SMS once HDB approves.
   - title: Complete Resale Transaction
     content: |
-      The transaction is completed with an [appointment with HDB](https://www.hdb.gov.sg/cs/infoweb/residential/buying-a-flat/resale/procedures/resale-completion-){:target="_blank"}.
-Find out <a href="https://services2.hdb.gov.sg/webapp/BB31AWDashboardWeb/BB31PLogin.jsp" target="_blank">when your appointment will be</a>.
+      Once HDB has scheduled your appointment, you will also receive SMS notification on your <a href="https://services2.hdb.gov.sg/webapp/BB31AWDashboardWeb/BB31PLogin.jsp" target="_blank">appointment with HDB</a>.

+      This is the only resale appointment at HDB you and the seller need to attend.
+At this appointment, you (and the seller) will:

+        - Sign the mortgage document/ agreement (if you are taking an HDB housing loan)
+        - Acknowledge the receipt of the keys to the flat
+        - Agree on the payment arrangement of the outstanding property tax with the seller
+        - Indicate how you will pay the first month service/ conservancy charges

+      You will become the flat owner upon the resale completion and need to pay for various payments such as housing loan, monthly service/ conservancy charges, annual property tax, etc.

+      See Also: [Financial Obligations as HDB owner](https://www.hdb.gov.sg/cs/infoweb/residential/servicing-your-hdb-housing-loan/loan-matters/payment){:target="_blank"}
 ---

 ## <a name="top"></a>I Want to Buy an HDB flat